 Each day the children will need to bring a drink of water in a named bottle for snack time.
 If you wish your child to have milk, please complete the online registration with Cool Milk (Details can be found on our website).
 Milk is free until your child's fifth birthday.
-The children will also be provided with a piece of fruit or a vegetable for afternoon snack or, alternatively, you are welcome to send in a small healthy snack from home.
-The children will also require an extra drink for their lunch if they are having packed lunches.
-No squash, fizzy drinks, nuts or sweets at either time, thank you.
+The children will also be provided with a piece of fruit or a vegetable for a morning snack.
+You are welcome to send in a small healthy snack from home for the children to have in the afternoon.
+This could be: